yewstack/yew/docs/advanced-topics/optimizations.md

 ## Pure Components/Function Components

 Pure components are components that don't mutate their state, only displaying content and propagating messages up to normal, mutable components.
-They differ from view functions in that they can be used from within the `html!` macro using the component syntax \(`<SomePureComponent />`\) instead of expression syntax \(`{some_view_function()}`\), and that depending on their implementation, they can be memoized - preventing re-renders for identical props using aforementioned `neq_assign` logic.
+They differ from view functions in that they can be used from within the `html!` macro using the component syntax \(`<SomePureComponent />`\) instead of expression syntax \(`{some_view_function()}`\), and that depending on their implementation, they can be memoized - preventing re-renders for identical props using the aforementioned `neq_assign` logic.

 Yew doesn't natively support pure or function components, but they are available via external crates.